aosbornee/DevOps-Work/interview-prep/General-Tech-Questions.md

 ## Why have you chosen to do Devops

 - I am incredibly passionate about technology and this would have lead me down a role such as software engineering or operating admin however I'm all about the bigger picture.
-I want to be at the forefront when it comes to making decisions to improve the efficiency of a software and bring more value to the customers that benefit from our product and DevOps is a role that allows this.
+I want to be at the forefront when it comes to making decisions to improve the performance of a software and bring more value to the customers that benefit from our product and DevOps is a role that allows this.

 - In addition DevOps allows me to bring out my interpersonal skills, explaining concepts to BA's and PM's as well as automating those repetitive manual tasks that will cut our errors by 50% and containerisation our application and layering it that will reduce it's size by 80% are the main reasons why I gravitated to such a role